Data from Icelandic killer whales (North Atlantic type 1) indicate that an average-size female is 4.9 to 5.8 m (16-19 ft.).

 The increased skin cell turnover increases swimming efficiency by creating a smooth body surface which reduces drag.

 A killer whale's blubber layer lies beneath the dermis and measures from 7.6 to 10 cm (3-4 in.) thick.
 Blubber is a layer of fat reinforced by collagen and elastic fibers.
 In general, blubber has a number of important functions:

 Contributing to a killer whale's streamlined shape, which helps increase swimming efficiency.

 Storing fat, which provides energy when food is in short supply.

 Reducing heat loss, which is important for thermoregulation.

 Physical Differences in Ecotypes

-- Large type-B killer whales have very large, horizontal eye patch.
-The small type-B killer whale has a slightly narrower and slanted eye patch.
+Large type B killer whales have a very large, horizontal eye patch.
+The small type B killer whale has a slightly narrower and slanted eye patch.
 Both types have a dorsal saddle, a dorsal cape (dark gray covering on the back), and can have a yellowish cast due to a layer of diatoms on their skin.

-- Type 1 killer whales are much smaller than type 2.
-They have very distinct white patches and a conspicuous saddle.
+Type 1 killer whales are much smaller than type 2.
+They have very distinct white eye patches and a conspicuous saddle.

 Photo-Identification of Individual Whales

 Of the groups of killer whales studied, researchers have learned to recognize many individual killer whales from photographs, especially photos of the dorsal fin and saddle patch.